isomerpages/imda-itsc/_who-we-are/1d-itsc-technical-committees.md

 ### TC Composition

-a.
-Standardisation is a consensus process.
+(a) Standardisation is a consensus process.
 A TC shall reach decisions by consensus.
 As a general principle, the composition of a TC and the representation on it shall be approved by ITSC Council.
 Any TC shall be capable of demonstrating, for external scrutiny, its fairness of representation.

 Definition of consensus as given in ISO/IEC Guide 2:2004.